blbadger/blbadger.github.io/neural-networks.md

 ![adversarial example]({{https://blbadger.github.io}}/neural_networks/adversarial_example6.png)

-although not all shifted images experience this change in predicted classification
+Not all shifted images experience this change in predicted classification: the following images are viewed virtually identically by the model.
+After 40 epochs of training a cNN, around a third of all inputs follow this pattern such that the model does not change its output significantly when given $a'$ as an input instead of $a$.

 ![adversarial example]({{https://blbadger.github.io}}/neural_networks/adversarial_example13.png)

-It is interesting to note that the gradient sign image itself may be confidently (and necessarily incorrectly) classified too
+It is interesting to note that the gradient sign image itself may be confidently (and necessarily incorrectly) classified too.

 ![adversarial example]({{https://blbadger.github.io}}/neural_networks/gradpred_adversarial_example3.png)